Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Introduction

-Another contribution of our study is the exploration of notebook metrics that have a more significant impact on CU.
-Previous studies have introduced a set of code metrics (such as lines of code, maximum line length, and cyclomatic complexity) that are related to CU for traditional programming languages like Java, Python, and C~\cite{buse2009learning,posnett2011simpler,kasto2013measuring,scalabrino2019automatically,grotov2022large}.
-However, some of these metrics (such as coupling, cohesion, and depth of inheritance tree) are not relevant to notebooks.
-Notebooks may have more metrics due to structural differences compared to code scripts addressed in recent studies~\cite{grotov2022large,wang2020assessing,wang2020better,titov2022resplit,ono2021interactive,wang2021restoring,zhu2021restoring,dilhara2021understanding,titov2022resplit,yang2021subtle,wang2022documentation,venkatesh2023enhancing}.
-Additionally, studies that propose some notebook metrics as effective measures for assessing CU lack a systematic approach supported by significant big data.
+Another key contribution of our study is the identification of notebook-specific metrics that exert a more substantial influence on CU.
+While prior research has established various code metrics (e.g., lines of code, maximum line length, and Cyclomatic Complexity) for evaluating CU in conventional programming languages such as Java, Python, and C~\cite{buse2009learning,posnett2011simpler,kasto2013measuring,scalabrino2019automatically,grotov2022large}, many of these metrics (e.g., coupling, cohesion, and depth of the inheritance tree) are not directly applicable to notebooks.
+Notably, less than 3.5\% of notebooks incorporate classes or object-oriented programming principles, rendering the depth of inheritance tree and other class-based CU metrics ineffective for CU evaluation in Jupyter notebooks.
+Due to the structural differences between notebooks and traditional code scripts, additional metrics may be relevant, as highlighted in recent studies~\cite{grotov2022large,wang2020assessing,wang2020better,titov2022resplit,ono2021interactive,wang2021restoring,zhu2021restoring,dilhara2021understanding,titov2022resplit,yang2021subtle,wang2022documentation,venkatesh2023enhancing}.
+Moreover, while some studies propose certain notebook metrics as promising for assessing CU, to the best of our knowledge, based on our literature review, they lack large-scale evaluation~\cite{wang2022documentation}, unlike our study, which evaluates CU in more than 500k notebooks.
+To address this gap, we identified metrics relevant to CU, building on our previous work~\cite{mostafavi2024DistilKaggle}, which introduced DistilKaggle—a dataset distilled from 542,051 notebooks shared on the Kaggle platform—by calculating 34 code metrics for each notebook.

-To address this gap, we conducted a comprehensive study of Jupyter notebook metrics to identify 34 metrics related to CU.
-We employed a machine learning approach to investigate the correlation between CU and Jupyter notebook metrics.
-For this purpose, we leveraged the DistilKaggle dataset, which comprised 542,051 notebooks shared on the Kaggle platform and was originally introduced in~\cite{mostafavi2024DistilKaggle}.
-We preprocessed KGTorrent data and distilled a dataset, extracting 34 metrics from each notebook.
-Finally, we merged this dataset with the output pertaining to UOCU, allowing us to analyze the relationship between the metrics and CU in a comprehensive manner.